 Our third life begins when we are born again.
 The new Life is Christ, and after we are born again it is our responsibility to keep nourishing the new life with prayer and Bible reading.
 As we press forward in victory over sin and self-will, our new life is nourished in the spirit world with the body and blood of Christ.

 It can be seen that the development of that which has been sown in us is a joint venture of God and us.
 To overcome is to each day give preference to the new life.
 It always must be increasing and our original life, the first life, always must be decreasing as we deny the cravings of our sinful nature and self-will.

-To the one who is victorious and does my will to the end, I will give authority over the nations— that one 'will rule them with an iron scepter and will dash them to pieces like pottery'—just as I have received authority from my Father.
-I will also give that one the morning star.
+To him who overcomes and does my will to the end, I will give authority over the nations—‘He will rule them with an iron scepter; he will dash them to pieces like pottery’—just as I have received authority from my Father.
+I will also give him the morning star.
 (Revelation 2:26-28)

 What I am saying is that if we do not get busy and enter the resurrection Life of Jesus, we will not be gathered to Jesus when He returns.

 But what about the new Christians who have not had time to develop the new Life?
 They will go to Heaven when they die.
 They would be of no use in the army that will descend with Christ to govern the earth.

 Notice that Jesus stated He would come to His disciples before His worldwide coming, and prepare them to live by His Life.